NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 being made.

-The process will fail if, for example, the data is not well-aligned before refinement of intrinsics is started, if the illumination is so different that interest point matches cannot be found, or if something changed about a sensor and the same intrinsics don't work for all images acquired with that sensor.
+The process will fail if, for example, the data is not well-aligned before the refinement of intrinsics is started, if the illumination is so different that interest point matches cannot be found, or if something changed about a sensor and the same intrinsics don't work for all images acquired with that sensor.